dallen68/PromoTube/README.md

 # PromoTube

-PromoTube is a webapp that allows users to easily find promo codes and affiliate links that go with their favorite creators or products.
+PromoTube is a browser-based web application which extracts promotional codes and affiliate links from YouTube video descriptions.
-It uses the YouTube Data API to find videos from a given channel.
-We then parse the video descriptions and return the found promo codes.
-It also is able to find promo codes from business's in a similar way.

 ## Getting Started